3D printer maker SLM hires banks for potential IPO: sources

 3D printing technology, used to create solid objects from a digital model by laying down successive thin layers of material, has been around for more than 25 years but has only recently caught the imagination of investors and customers.

-Shares of 3D printer makers like 3D Systems (DDD.N), Stratasys (SSYS.O), ExOne (XONE.O) or U.S.-listed German peer Voxeljet (VJET.N) have soared as the companies adapt to the consumer market a technology used by manufacturers for decades.
+Shares of 3D printer makers like 3D Systems, Stratasys, ExOne or U.S.-listed German peer Voxeljet have soared as the companies adapt to the consumer market a technology used by manufacturers for decades.

 Luebeck, Germany-based SLM specializes in selective laser melting (SLM) machines, which use a laser beam to fuse fine metallic powders together and create a three-dimensional object.